gogoair/react-combo-select/README.md

     }}
 ```

-### Swtiched to SVG icons
+### custom icons
-Out of the box ComboSelect is using custom SVG icons that can be overriden by specifing new `ClassNames` using props: `icon`, `iconSelectActive`, `iconSelectInactive`.
+Out of the box ComboSelect is using custom SVG icons that can be overriden by specifing new classes for i elements using props: `icon`, `iconSelectActive`, `iconSelectInactive`.

 ```javascript
 <ComboSelect